2014 Commencement and Honors Convocation Exercises

 - Tickets will be free of charge.

 - Graduates will be allowed to initially request up to seven tickets for guests.
-The procedures and timelines for requesting tickets are being developed and will be announced before Gradfest in March 2014.

 - Tickets that are not requested will be available to graduates who are in need of additional tickets to accommodate their guests.